Reading Time: 4 minutes read

 It’s no secret that many photographers enjoy taking pictures in nature.

 Surprisingly, few of them consider rain photography as outdoor photography ideas.
-Rain is an important part of nature.
 Capturing clouds and rainfall add interesting twists to shots featuring the beauty of the great outdoors.

-Including rain in your nature photography plans let you capture moments unique to rain.
-Raindrops on a stream or an overhang creating shelter from the storm are just two examples.
+Including rain in your nature photography plans let you capture moments you can only get when it rains..
+Raindrops on a stream or an overhang creating shelter from the storm are just a couple of examples.
 Familiar outdoor scenes find a new light when you add a little bit of rain to the mix.

 Rainy Day Portraits